Medically Certified - Clinically Proven - Original Since 1991

 Sensor pads do not touch the baby.

-Babysense operates on regular household batteries – no cords, no plugs, no connection to mains.
+Babysense operates on regular household batteries – no exposed cords, no connection to mains.

 Compact, attractive, easy to use design with single switch operation.

-Parents will be alerted immediately if baby is experiencing a respiratory distress or stops breathing.
+Parents will be alerted if baby is experiencing a respiratory distress or stops breathing.

 Babysense is mediacally approved and clinically tested to ensure your baby's safety.